christian-schlichtherle/neuron-di/README.md

 The sample code discussed in this chapter has been derived from another GitHub repository, named [Neuron DI Examples for Java].
 Please check out this repository for more glory options and details.

+The Scala API of Neuron DI provides some exclusive features which are not discussed here for the sake of brevity, like compile-time dependency checking using the `wire` macro.

 ### About Neurons And Synapses

 Consider the following sample code: